klouderone/cornev4promicroedition/README.md

 The build guide is **similar** to the video linked below, except without the LEDs, and the addition of the battery pads and battery switch.

 The batteries are intended to be directly soldered to the board, however you can use a PH2 connector on extension leads and route it to the TRRS socket area if you would like to use a battery with a connector.
+I will change this so that there is also an included connector on the board on the next itteration.

 Make sure you are confident will all steps before commencing build as a mistake could result in breaking your microcontroller.